katepavlu/greg/README.md

-This was created as part of a university module project, implementing a custom [processor](https://github.com/katepavlu/pierogi) with a custom architecture.
+This was created as part of a university module project, implementing a custom RISC [processor](https://github.com/katepavlu/pierogi).

 Documention of the architecture and compiler capabilities can be found [here](https://docs.google.com/document/d/1AN-uqAFlSWyhOYCu5r69SF4dksxHxVPF_hEuQTsxCZg/edit?tab=t.0#heading=h.t90alc2soxi6])